cristinaperezpalma/enterprise-network-design-cisco/README.md

 ## VLAN Segmentation

-The enterprise network is divided into multiple VLANs to isolate departments, improve security and reduce broadcast traffic.
+The enterprise network is divided into multiple VLANs to isolate departments, improve security, and reduce broadcast traffic.

 ![VLANs](screenshots/vlans.png)